The symbolism of flowers and fruit in Chinese art: Huā duǒ

 Drawing by William Alexander, draughtsman of the Macartney Embassy to China in 1793.
 A burial site in China.
 Alexander noted that the tombs and monuments of China exhibited a variety of architectural styles, except those of the common people, which were nothing more than small cones of earth, on the top of which dwarf trees were planted, while rich families planted cypresses.
 The coffins of the lower class often were left among the tombs uncovered with earth.
 The graves were occasionally visited by the family, who were keeping them in neat order.
 Image taken from The Costume of China, illustrated in forty-eight coloured engravings, published in London in 1805.
 Image available under a Creative Commons Licence

-Cypress trees live to a good age; even though gnarled and twisted they still put out lush green growth.
+Cypress trees live to a good, long age; even though gnarled and twisted they still put out lush green growth.
 They are often planted near burial grounds, and so have a similar association to that of yew trees in Europe.

 A cypress symbolizes longevity and can also symbolize ‘a hundred’ as it sounds the same as bǎi as in the wish ‘may you have a hundred sons’.
-In some dialects it is pronounced bo which is the same as bó which means ‘earl, count’ and so may also symbolize a wish to for job promotion.
+In some dialects it is pronounced bo which is the same as bó which means ‘earl, count’ and so may also symbolize a wish for promotion at work.

 Finger lemon fó shǒu